LispCookbook/cl-cookbook/emacs-ide.md

 - evaluate the **sexp** before the point by putting the cursor after its closing paren and pressing `C-x C-e` (`slime-eval-last-expression`).
 The result is printed in the minibuffer.
 - similarly, use `C-c C-p` (`slime-pprint-eval-last-expression`) to eval and pretty-print the expression before point.
-It shows the result in a new "slime-description" window.
+It shows the result in a new "slime-description" buffer.
+- use `M-x slime-eval-print-last-expression` (unbound by default) to print the result in the same file, under the cursor.
 - evaluate a region with `C-c C-r`,
 - evaluate a defun with `C-M-x`,
 - type `C-c C-e` (`slime-interactive-eval`) to get a prompt that asks for code to eval in the current context.
 It prints the result in the minibuffer.
 With a prefix argument, insert the result into the current buffer.